-The storied city of Lahore, in Yashpal’s1947 Partition of the Indian Subcontinent novel, “Jhootha –Sach,” from which I have drawn inspiration for the interdisciplinary Lahore Triptych, entitled “Lahore, From Memory to Method: An Aesthetic Pedagogy of Consciousness” exists in many layers: in the streets we walk today, in the memories carried by those who left in the wake of the 1947 Partition, and in the pages of literature where it remains suspended in time.
+The storied city of Lahore, in Yashpal’s 1947 Partition of the Indian Subcontinent novel, “Jhootha –Sach,” from which I have drawn inspiration for the interdisciplinary Lahore Triptych, entitled “Lahore, From Memory to Method: An Aesthetic Pedagogy of Consciousness” exists in many layers: in the streets we walk today, in the memories carried by those who left in the wake of the 1947 Partition, and in the pages of literature where it remains suspended in time:

-To meet Lahore is to navigate between the lived and the imagined, the present and the past.
 “Lahore, From Memory to Method: An Aesthetic Pedagogy of Consciousness,” or Lahore Triptych brings together history, nostalgia, hope, good will and artistry to explore Lahore’s intrinsic cultural historicity of communal interconnectedness and the 1947 wounded legacy as a conceptual unit of analysis to imagine a purposeful Partition pedagogy, which seeks to ask: How the Partition of 1947 ought to be taught in Indian and Pakistani schools that Indians and Pakistanis see each other as one of their own?

 This question is important.
 The Partition curricula in Indian and Pakistani educational institutions, by design, have planted mutual suspicions among the post-Partition generations in both countries.
 Putting the peaceful co-existence of 1.7 billion people at permanent risk.
-An aesthetically driven model of consciousness pedagogy, the Lahore Triptych deliberately seeks to obliterate endemic hostilities.
-Sowing the self-transforming minds that know their limitations, look for interconnectedness, and honor the point of view of an opponent.

 “We are already scattered, already plural, already speaking in many tongues.
 What matters is whether differences become ground for solidarity, or fissure for confusion and control.
 For all oppression is connected, all liberation, collective.
 If Babel scatters us, it also shows: no one story can ever hold or heal the world.”